IvoPereira/awesome-straico/README.md

 > **Community Note**: Building this awesome list takes time and passion.
 Our friends at Straico have been incredibly supportive, offering a little something special for folks who discover Straico through our community.
 >
-> [10% off your subscription and 1,000 free coins to explore](https://platform.straico.com/signup?fpr=ivo70) 🎁 – helping makers build awesome things.
+> [10% off your subscription and 1,000 free coins to explore](https://platform.straico.com/signup?fpr=awesomestraico) 🎁 – helping makers build awesome things.
+>
+> **Note:** Any links to Straico's platform are affiliate links that support the time spent on keeping this list updated and relevant.

 Key Features:
 - 30+ Language Models for diverse AI interactions